-Also among the featured wins that season was a 67-65 double-overtime victory at 10th-ranked Louisville that marked the first win for Notre Dame over the Cardinals in the Bluegrass State since 1958.
+Also among the featured wins that season was a 67-65 double-overtime victory at 10th-ranked Louisville which marked the first win for Notre Dame over the Cardinals in the Bluegrass State since 1958.

-The Irish also finished second in the final BIG EAST regular-season standings, matching a program-best 14-4 mark during the 18-game conference slate, and advanced to the semifinals of the BIG EAST Championship for the second consecutive year.
-Notre Dame also finished 8-3 versus ranked opponents with the eight wins representing the most in a single year by an Irish basketball team.
+The Irish also finished second in the final BIG EAST regular-season standings, matching a program-best 14-4 record, and advanced to the semifinals of the BIG EAST Championship for the second consecutive year.
+Notre Dame finished 8-3 versus ranked opponents with the eight wins representing the most in a single year by an Irish basketball team.